 Recycling is a complex system controlled by global materials markets, local regulations, and consumer behavior.
 Consumers play a critical role in whether and how materials are recycled, but understanding how to properly recycle in your city or town can be complicated.

-Read on to learn 7 surprising facts that you may not have known about recycling and tips for recycling right.
+Read on to learn 7 surprising things about recycling that you may not have known about recycling and tips for recycling right with our comprehensive SwagCycle blog.

 7 Amazing Recycling Facts You Need To Know